startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     default could assume be any values.

-    This obviously had a lot of power, but we can use something a lot simpler if we want to easier problems.
+    This obviously had a lot of power, but we can use something a lot simpler if we want to answer easier problems.
     Suppose instead, we wanted to ask the question

     reduce(lambda x,y: operator(x,y), arr[i:i + L])